-The platform lift controls are located on the exterior of the mobile unit next to the entry door.
+The Platform Lift controls are located on the exterior of the mobile unit next to the roll door.
 The lift controls, including the remote control pendent, operate with open contacts.
-This means that in order for the platform lift to be moved upwards or downwards, the control must be held in the desired position.
+This means that in order for the Platform Lift to be moved upwards or downwards, the control must be held in the desired position.